 Not sure of which permissions to grant someone?
 Don't worry.
 Permissions can also be set during your meeting.

 Make sure you understand the different roles before making guests moderators.
 All moderators have complete control over the session.

-You can't send invitations to sessions in a course.
+This feature is only available from the Scheduler web page.
+You can't send invitations from inside LMS courses.
 Send them a guest link instead.

 If you invite someone as a moderator, they have complete control over the session.
 They also get the recording link emailed to them.

 - From Invitations select the Invitation Options menu.